Pfizer-BioNTech coronavirus vaccine for children under 5 could be available by the end of February, people with knowledge say

 The American Academy of Pediatrics said parents with children under 5 are facing “an especially challenging moment in this pandemic.”

-“We understand the urgent need for a safe and effective vaccine for that age group,” American Academy of Pediatrics chief executive Mark Del Monte said in a statement.
+“We understand the urgent need for a safe and effective vaccine for that age group,” AAP chief executive Mark Del Monte said in a statement.
 “We are eager to see the data and will continue to follow the science.”

-But some doctors said they worry that an effort to accelerate pediatric vaccines could hurt the effort to increase uptake of boosters in adults and vaccinations in older children.
-Kavita Patel, a primary care physician who worked in the Obama administration, said Monday the government should avoid any steps that could undermine faith in the shots, considering the extensive skepticism that has dogged inoculation efforts.
+But some doctors said they worry that an effort to accelerate pediatric vaccines could hurt the push to increase uptake of boosters in adults and vaccinations in older children.
+Kavita Patel, a primary-care physician who worked in the Obama administration, said Monday that the government should avoid any steps that could undermine faith in the shots, considering the extensive skepticism that has dogged inoculation efforts.

-While those demanding the vaccine have been vocal, vaccine uptake among other children already eligible has been slow — and some pediatricians fear that acceptance will be lower in younger age groups.
+While those demanding the vaccine have been vocal, vaccine uptake among children who are already eligible has been slow — and some pediatricians fear that acceptance will be lower in younger age groups.
 In areas where shots have been available to 5- to 11-year-olds since early November, more than 70 percent of eligible children have not gotten a single shot, according to the Kaiser Family Foundation.

 Much of the conversation at the meeting involving Pfizer and the government officials Friday was about whether the manufacturers could ramp up production within the next four weeks to produce enough doses for this population, the administration official said.
 Pfizer said it could, the official said.